jackmoore/jackmoore.github.io/colorbox.md

   <tr id='setting-open'>
     <td>open</td>
     <td>false</td>
-    <td>If true, ColorBox will immediately open.</td>
+    <td>If true, Colorbox will immediately open.</td>
   </tr>
   <tr id='setting-returnfocus'>
     <td>returnFocus</td>
     <td>true</td>
-    <td>If true, focus will be returned when ColorBox exits to the element it was launched from.</td>
+    <td>If true, focus will be returned when Colorbox exits to the element it was launched from.</td>
   </tr>
   <tr id='setting-fastiframe'>
     <td>fastIframe</td>